Man killed in Central Business District Shooting

-New Orleans — New Orleans -- A man was shot multiple times late Friday night in New Orleans Central Business District.
-Police said he died at the scene.
+New Orleans -- A man was shot and killed in New Orleans Central Business District late Friday night.

-According to NOPD officials, officers were dispatched to the 100 block of Carondelet Street after shots were reported in the area.
-Police found the victim near the intersection of Carondelet and Canal.
+According to NOPD, officers were dispatched to the 100 block of Carondelet Street after shots were reported in the area.
+Police found the victim near the intersection of Carondelet and Canal with multiple gunshot wounds.
+He was pronounced dead on the scene.

 Officials said the investigation is active and ongoing.